 Serotonin, Dopamine, Endorphins, and Cortisol are chemicals that the brain releases during movement.
 Serotonin plays a role in mood stabilization, while endorphins and cortisol help manage stress, and dopamine has a role in motivation (Blackmer, 2018).

-16+ Ways to Get Students Moving During Counseling Sessions and in the Classroom
+16+ Movement Activities for Counseling Sessions and in the Classroom

-Wondering how to add movement into your classroom, counseling or therapy sessions?
+Wondering how you can incorporate movement activities for counseling sessions or into your classroom, or therapy sessions?
 If you are doing any type of work with kids, whether you are a counselor, social worker or psychologist, or if you are an educator doing a math, science, or reading lesson, you can find ways to incorporate more movement into your work with children!
 Read below and you'll find some fun ideas.

 I spoke with a dance-movement therapist and licensed School Adjustment Counselor, Jasmine Dowery, MA, R-DMT, who said that: “I often remind teachers that movement breaks can range from Gross Motor (large) movements such as dancing, stretching, yoga, etc. to fine-motor (smaller movements) such as journaling, coloring, and even breathing intentionally.
 It’s important for students to regularly access their bodies to stay motivated.
 I would recommend utilizing a variety of methods multiple times a day particularly during transitions.”